Economy of Nigeria: Roots and tubers

 Counting by weight, this "underground food" is the largest group of food produced in Nigeria, with 118 million tonnes in 2020.
 This group includes yam, cassava, potatoes and sweet potatoes.
 These food products are cultivated mostly in the south of Nigeria ("Roots economy").

 Cereals

-The group of sorghum, pear millet etc. is the second-largest group of food produced in Nigeria, with 28.6 million tonnes in 2020.
+The group of sorghum, Pearl millet etc. is the second-largest group of food produced in Nigeria, with 28.6 million tonnes in 2020.
 50% or 14 million tonnes of this is sorghum.
 The sugar cane production adds another 1.5 million tonnes to this.
-Cereals are mostly cultivated in the savannah zone of the country, and on the 23rd of June Nigeria's grain market report, the International Grains Council (IGC) placed Nigeria's total 2022-23 grains production at 21.6 million tonnes, this specific figure was reviewed from the previous month's forecast which was 21.1 million, It set the production in the year 2021–22 at 21.5 million which demonstrates and proves that there is an increase in the production of grains on the 23rd of June 2022 – 2023.
+Cereals are mostly cultivated in the savannah zone of the country, and on the 23rd of June Nigeria's grain market report, the International Grains Council (IGC) placed Nigeria's total 2022–23 grains production at 21.6 million tonnes, this specific figure was reviewed from the previous month's forecast which was 21.1 million, It set the production in the year 2021–22 at 21.5 million which demonstrates and proves that there is an increase in the production of grains on the 23rd of June 2022 – 2023.